 Empowering women to tackle the barriers that stand between them and better health can make a significant difference in all of these areas.
 From clinical trial design to healthcare leadership, roles in which women are underrepresented are instrumental in bridging the gender gap in health.
 And AI is rapidly emerging among the fields that can have a positive impact, negatively or positively, on women’s health.

-AI has potential to help correct the gender imbalance in healthcare.
-It can provide powerful solutions for bias testing and developing personalized care.
+AI has the potential to help correct the gender imbalance in healthcare.
+Through tailored AI business solutions, it can provide powerful tools for bias testing and the development of personalized care.
 It’s also possible that AI can augment the insufficient supply of research data collected from and about women by generating synthetic data.
-AI innovations that support women’s health include an algorithm that reads mammograms with a high rate of accuracy and solutions that detect postpartum hypertension and diabetes.
+AI integration services are also driving innovations in women’s health, such as algorithms that read mammograms with high accuracy and solutions that detect postpartum hypertension and diabetes.

 But as the role of AI applications in health continues to grow, the enduring biases reflected in data—or absence of data—can become amplified.
-Examples of AI models that have exacerbated the health gap include a diagnostic tool that proved 50% more likely to misdiagnose women than men and a model developed to predict liver disease that missed 44% of cases in women, compared to only 23% in men.
-Therefore, it is critical to build equity and inclusion into AI models used in healthcare.
+Even well-intended AI business solutions can perpetuate disparities if they’re built on biased datasets.
+For instance, a diagnostic tool was found to be 50% more likely to misdiagnose women than men, and a model designed to predict liver disease missed 44% of cases in women compared to only 23% in men.
+This underscores the importance of designing AI integration services with equity and inclusion at the core, especially in healthcare.

-Increasing representation of women in AI is a key to achieving this goal.
-Yet, according to a 2020 WEF report, women account for only 26% of AI and data professionals.
+Increasing the representation of women in AI is essential to achieving more equitable outcomes.
+A more diverse workforce helps ensure that AI business solutions and AI integration services reflect a broader range of experiences and needs.
+Yet, according to a 2020 WEF report, women account for only 26% of AI and data professionals—a clear indicator of the work still ahead.

 A history of circumstances has proven less than favorable to women’s health.
 But with each step toward greater awareness of these issues, we gain insights into how we can change these circumstances.
 Empowering women to shape research, care, and technology will help us turn these insights into solutions.
 We hope that every National Women’s Health Week in years to come will be a celebration of progress in women’s health.